-HIST 38X3 - Special Topics in non-U.S. History - 3 credit hours
+HIST 3863 - Special Topics in European History - 3 credit hours

-Examines a thematic topic in non-U.S. history that may fall outside the range of listed courses.
+Examines a thematic topic in European history that may fall outside the range of listed courses.
 Special Topics will be offered on an irregular basis, and topics will vary according to instructor.
 This course may be repeated for credit as long as the topics are different.
 Prerequisites: HIST 2233 and HIST 2243 or instructor's permission.

-HIST 4003 - Colloquium in European History - 3 credit hours
+HIST 3873 - Special Topics in Global History - 3 credit hours